GnarledHarphy06/my-umpteenth-hello-word-project/README.md

 # my-umpteenth-hello-world-project
 Just trying Git Hub.
-I don't know if i shoud have choosen the 'somewhat experienced' or 'new to programming'.
+I don't know if i shoud have choosen the 'somewhat experienced' over 'new to programming'.
 But, I guess learning from the scratch was't that bad :)

 Okay, let's begin with me.
 I guess my first commit shouldn't far too complicated.